This course requires 2 options.

 Students will have the opportunity to take a leadership role in the EGGS Philosophy day facilitating activities and discussions.

 Future areas of interest and study: Philosophy is the ultimate "transferable work skill."
-With its emphasis on reason and argumentation, philosophy is an excellent preparation for a career in law, religion, business, international diplomacy, social work, medical management or writing as well as post-graduate education.
+With its emphasis on ethics, reason and argumentation, philosophy is an excellent preparation for a career in: law, religion, business, international diplomacy, social work, health, education or academia.

 Course Overview